Find out which sanitary protection products you can supply at the zero rate of VAT.

-Panty liners designed for sanitary protection, but marketed as also suitable for protection against light incontinence or light feminine discharges, are eligible for supply at the reduced rate.
-Panty liners designed primarily as incontinence products are not eligible for the reduced rate, but may qualify for a separate VAT relief.
+Panty liners designed for sanitary protection, but marketed as also suitable for protection against light incontinence or light feminine discharges, are eligible for supply at the zero rate.
+Panty liners designed primarily as incontinence products are not eligible for the zero rate, but may qualify for a separate VAT relief.

 2.4 When VAT relief is available on incontinence products

-Incontinence pads are not eligible for sale at the reduced rate under this relief.
+Incontinence pads are not eligible for sale at the zero rate under this relief.
 Incontinence pads and other specially designed incontinence products (including clothing) may qualify to be zero-rated under a separate relief.
-Further details can be found in Notice 701/7 VAT Reliefs for disabled people.
+Further details can be found in Reliefs from VAT for disabled and older people (VAT Notice 701/7).

 2.5 Clothing designed for use with sanitary protection products

-Items of clothing, such as disposable or protective pants or briefs that either hold sanitary protection in place or protect the wearer from leakage, are not eligible for the reduced rate.
+Items of clothing, such as disposable or protective pants or briefs that either hold sanitary protection in place or protect the wearer from leakage, are not eligible for the zero rate.
 Certain items of children’s clothing may be zero-rated under a separate relief.
-Notice 714 Zero rating young children’s clothing and footwear provides further details.
+Young children’s clothing and footwear (VAT Notice 714) provides further details.